-At first, detachment might only occur in a small part of the retina, but, without appropriate treatment, the whole retina may peel off, and vision will be lost from that eye.
+At first, detachment might only affect a small part of the retina, but, without treatment, the whole retina may peel off, and vision will be lost from that eye.

-In most cases, detached retina, or retinal detachment, only occurs in one eye.
+A detached retina, or retinal detachment, usually only occurs in one eye.
 It is a medical emergency.

 A person with a detached retina may experience a number of symptoms.

 - Photopsia, or sudden, brief flashes of light outside the central part of their vision, or peripheral vision.
 The flashes are more likely to occur when the eye moves.

 - A significant increase in the number of floaters, the bits of debris in the eye that make us see things floating in front of us, usually like little strings of transparent bubbles or rods that follow our field of vision as our eyes turn.
 They may see what looks like a ring of hairs or floaters on the peripheral side of the vision.

 - A shadow that starts to appear in the peripheral vision and gradually spreads towards the center of the field of vision